home-assistant/companion.home-assistant/docs/notifications/commands.md

 ![Android](/assets/android.svg)

-On Android you can control the devices ringer mode by sending `message: command_ringer_mode` with an appropriate `command` as outlined in the table below.
+On Android you can control the device\'s ringer mode by sending `message: command_ringer_mode` with an appropriate `command` as outlined in the table below.
 Certain devices will need to grant a special permission that will appear upon the first command received if the permission was not already granted.
 This is the same permission as [Do Not Disturb](#do-not-disturb) up above.
 If the device has Do Not Disturb enabled then setting to `normal` or `vibrate` will turn it off.
 If the device does not have Do Not Disturb enabled then `silent` will turn it on.<br />

 | `command` | Description |
 | ------- | ----------- |